swarajnalwade/Notes/README.md

 # Notes
-A collection of organized notes on various topics, including programming, personal development and etc.
+A collection of organized notes on various topics, including programming, Development and etc.